smanolloff/svg_drawer/README.md

 See the [examples](doc/examples) directory for moar

 A real-world example: at SumUp, we generate SVG receipts which we then convert to PNG before printing [receipt](doc/examples/receipt.png) for a transaction made with SumUp card reader.

+## Known issues

+* Text is rendered with different size on different viewers, which causes problems with text wrapping.
+As opposed to HTML, automatic text wrapping is not possible with SVG, so the text is wrapped manually at generation time, by calculating the its width based on the config values.
+However, different viewers render text differently, and you might end up with your text looking fine on one viewer and completely wrong on another viewer.
+* support for path elements is super limited -- you can't scale them up, down, or reposition them.
+* if two cells in a row have different heights, their borders will be drawn at different heights, making the table layout look weird.
+The table layout is still Ok, though, if you don't draw cell borders at all.
+It is questionable if that is actually a feature, or a limitation, anyway, maybe in some future version it will can be made configurable.
+* some SVG attributes are not supported (there is no corresponding param for them).
+This can usually be easily resolved if there is a need for that.

 ## Contributing